LucaMac1/RoboND-OccupancyGridMappingAlgorithm/README.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)

 # RoboND-OccupancyGridMappingAlgorithm
-You will visualize the mapped environment through the generated image
+You will visualise the mapped environment through the generated image

 ### Instruction
-Code the visualization function which will plot the state of each grid cell using the matplotlib python library
+Code the visualisation function which will plot the state of each grid cell using the matplotlib python library
 ``` C++
 void visualization()
 {